4 Exploratory Data Analysis

 The next subsection focuses on preparing the dataset for exploration by addressing missing values, verifying feature types, and ensuring consistent formats.
 Proper preparation ensures that the insights drawn from exploratory data analysis are both valid and interpretable.

-To standardise the representation of missing values, all “unknown” entries are converted to NA, and unused factor levels are removed:
+To standardise the representation of missing values, we replace all occurrences of “unknown” with NA and remove unused factor levels:

-Before deciding how to handle missing values, it is helpful to assess their extent.
-The naniar package provides convenient tools for visualising missingness.
-The function gg_miss_var() displays the proportion of missing observations for each feature:
+Before deciding how to handle the missing values, we assess their extent.
+The naniar package provides convenient tools for visualising missingness across features.
+The function gg_miss_var() displays the proportion of missing observations for each variable:

 library(naniar)